ranbirgrover21/training-program-exercises/book/src/05_react-hooks/state_and_effect/idle_game.md

 It's your job to piece together all these provided functions and components to trigger an update of `Highlight` every time we gain a new line of code.

-### Task 3: The idle game
+### Task 3: Upgrades

 We've got a button that makes a number go up, but we're missing the "idle" part of our idle game.
-Now we need a way for our player to buy items that can "click" our button for us, and a loop that increments the total lines of code based on the items we have.
+Now we need a way for our player to buy items that can "click" our button for us.

+In the sample solution, we have the following two **resources**:
+- The *programmer* produces 0.1 lines of code per second, and costs 20 lines.
+- The *forum answer* produces 0.3 lines of code per second, and costs 50 lines.

+After each purchase, the price of an resource will go up by **10%** - so after we purchase our first programmer, the next programmer will cost 22 lines.

+For this task, you will need to keep track of the number of each type of resource, as well as the price to buy another resource.

-A `Resource` type has been provided for you in `types.ts`, with the following
+To encapsulate all the information a resource could contain, a `Resource` type has been set up for you in `types.ts`:
-structure:

 ```ts
 export type Resource = {